fpezzati/csvreader/README.md

 | GET | /regione/?provincia=FI&offset=0&limit=10 | | |

 ## TODO
+ComuniItalianiReader is quite ok.
+Some doubt about how other components benefit from what he read.

-File Readers are ok.
-What is missing now is a couple of Collectors: one to build the code map and one to build statistic doc.
+UtentiReader has a complete read feature.
+What is missing now is how to get a codemap from ComunitItalianiReader and use to produce a statistic report.

-Once both Collectors are finished, I have to develop a writer to produce the required .csv.
+Maybe an interface managing two parameters, <I>, <O>?

+ComuniItalianiReader pick a <I> with a file name and put codemap in <O>.

+UtentiReader pick a <I> with a codemap and a file name.
+Codemap was filed in by ComuniItalianiReader in the previous step.

+There could be a third component that is in charge to pick statisticalmap UtentiReader provided and write it down in a file.

 Oh, this is a reminder: look at https://editor.swagger.io/ to generate an API description instead using tables in md.